 Blood-thinning (anticoagulant) medicines, to help prevent stroke

-Medicines to slow the heartbeat, such as beta-blockers, digoxin, and calcium channel blockers
+Medicines to slow the heartbeat, such as beta-blockers, calcium channel blockers, and less often digoxin.

 Medicines to help prevent AFib (antiarrhythmics)

-Medicines to treat heart failure if present, such as ACE inhibitors
+Medicines to treat heart failure if present, such as diuretics.

-Procedures such as catheter ablation may be used to restore normal rhythm and improve symptoms if medicines and electrical cardioversion have not controlled the arrhythmia.
-It may also provide an opportunity to discontinue long-term medicine for atrial fibrillation.
-Catheter ablation uses either radiofrequency energy sent through a wire or a freezing balloon (cryoballoon therapy) to destroy the areas of heart tissue that may causes AFib.
+Procedures, such as catheter ablation, may be used to restore normal rhythm and improve symptoms if medicines and electrical cardioversion have not controlled the arrhythmia.
+Ablation may also be considered as first-line therapy before using heart rhythm medicines.
+It may provide an opportunity to discontinue some long-term medicine for atrial fibrillation.
+Catheter ablation uses either radiofrequency energy sent through a wire or a freezing balloon (cryoballoon therapy) to destroy the areas of heart tissue that may cause AFib.

 Surgery may be used to restore normal rhythm.
 During surgery, your healthcare provider may use different methods to create scar tissue in the areas of the heart causing the abnormal signals.
 The scar tissue disrupts the abnormal signals and may stop AFib from occurring.
 Another procedure called a hybrid surgical-catheter ablation for AFib may be considered.
-It combines a surgical approach and a catheter ablation.
+It combines a surgical approach that is later followed by a staged catheter ablation.
 It allows access to the outside and inside of the heart.
-Using both approaches may effectively block the abnormal electrical signals .
+Using both approaches may effectively block the abnormal electrical signals.